Westmill Solar Co-operative

 Westmill Solar Park with part of Westmill Wind Farm in the background.

-Westmill Solar Co-operative is the industrial and provident society that owns the Westmill Solar Park in Oxfordshire, England, believed to be the largest community-owned photovoltaic power station in the world.
+Westmill Solar Co-operative is the industrial and provident society that owns the Westmill Solar Park in Oxfordshire, England.

 Project

 The project was originally conceived by Adam Twine, the pioneer behind the neighbouring Westmill Wind Farm Co-operative, built in 2011 and registered for the UK feed-in tariffs.
 It has a capacity of 5 MW_{P}.

 Westmill Solar Co-operative acquired the solar park in October 2012, under an option agreement with the original developers.
 It raised the necessary finance through public and private share offers and a senior debt bond with a pension fund.

 Westmill Solar Park

 Westmill solar park is in the United Kingdom located on a site of 30 acres near to Watchfield, on the Wiltshire/Oxfordshire border, just off the A420.
 The site adjoins that of the Westmill Wind Farm Co-operative.

 The solar power plant has over 21,000 solar panels and has been operational since July 2011.

 When acquired by the Co-operative, it was the largest community-owned photovoltaic power station in the world.